A generic diffusion-based approach for 3D human pose prediction in the wild: Experiments

 \subsubsection{Other Implementation Details}

-Our network is optimized with Adam~\cite{adam}, with a batch size of 32 and a learning rate of 0.001, decayed by a factor of 0.1 at 75\% and 90\% of the total epochs.
-Our diffusion model has 12 layers of residual blocks and 50 steps.
-In TCD, the length of short-term prediction $K$ is $20\%$ of the total prediction length $P$.
-Each transformer has 64 channels and 8 attention heads.
+We train our models using the Adam optimizer~\cite{adam}, with a batch size of $32$ and a learning rate of $0.001$.
+The learning rate is decayed by a factor of $0.1$ at $75\%$ and $90\%$ of the total epochs.
+Our model consists of $12$ layers of residual blocks and $50$ diffusion steps by default.
+In TCD, the length of short-term prediction $K$ is set to $20\%$ of the total prediction length $P$.
+Each transformer has $64$ channels and $8$ attention heads.